frank-heijnen/QIG-RM/README.md

 # ASR-Portfolio-Tracker

 This repository contains a command-line interface (CLI) application to track a simple investment portfolio of the magnificent seven.
+Note that I assume in our stylized economy it is only possible to invest in these stocks, but of course you could extend it to any universe of tickers.
+It is also assumed that the total budget is invested at 31-12-2024.

-It consists out of the following components:
+This repository consists of the following components:

+- **Model.py**
-    - Model.py: the main engine, consisting out of a Stock class and a Portfolio class entaining corresponding relevant functions
+  The main engine: defines a `Stock` class and a `Portfolio` class with all the simulation & allocation logic.

-    - Viewer.py: file entaining the desired data visualisation tools
-    - DataCollector.py: here data from the Yahoo Finance API gets called to get historic prices of the magnificent seven.
-Data over 10 years is used from 01-01-2015 until      31-12-2024
-    - Controller.py: this is the control room, from which the classes and functions from above files can be called
+- **Viewer.py**
+  A set of plotting functions (Matplotlib & Seaborn) to show current and historical price charts.

+- **DataCollector.py**
+  Pulls in historical prices and other meta-/masterdata from Yahoo Finance API.

+- **Controller.py**
+  The “control room” / CLI entry-point that ties together data fetching, modeling and viewing.

-For the relevant packages and dependencies see requirements.txt (PDF Viewer, numpy, pandas, yfinance, seaborn)
+For the required packages and dependencies see `requirements.txt` (NumPy, pandas, yfinance, seaborn, etc.), run pip install -r requirements.txt in terminal.